 Tor Browser is not exactly a VPN service provider however, it has an objectivity that lets you use the VPN.
 Tor uses a unique way to protect your identity, it routes traffic using an open-source Tor network via a multi-layered encryption approach.

-Its main features include online data identity protection, block tracking, accessing censored or unsupported websites in your area that are restricted by your ISP.
+Its main features include online data identity protection, block tracking, and accessing censored or unsupported websites in your area that are restricted by your ISP.
 This browser can be used for free on Android devices without any bandwidth limitations.

 5. Epic Privacy Browser